LucasChaves12/fullstack-challenge/README.md

 To run the frontend application, follow these steps:

-1. Navigate to the `frontend` folder: cd frontend
+1. Navigate to the `frontend` folder: cd ./front

 2. Install dependencies using npm install